Classroom Organization That Builds Community (Not Just a Pretty Room)

 When they feel respected, they return it.

-And when a classroom belongs to everyone, community stops being something you manage—and starts being something you build together.
+And when the classroom belongs to everyone, community stops being managed — and starts being built.

 Fewer Systems = Stronger Routines